 Although the protocol was subsequently modified in 1985 (RFC 954 [6]), and again in 2004 (RFC 3912, [2]) to remove historical references to protocols and authorities and to generalize the applicability of WHOIS to the Internet community, the core functionality remains the same.
 The only notable change in the WHOIS service is that with the advent of the World Wide Web, looking up WHOIS information via the web has become a popular alternative to the original command-line client-server WHOIS application.
-At present, ICANN accredited registrars, gTLD registries, some country code TLD registries (ccTLDs) and regional Internet registries offer Web-enabled and client-server WHOIS services.
+At present, ICANN accredited registrars, TLD registries and regional Internet registries all offer Web-enabled and client-server WHOIS services.